darkmage06/CZ4031-Project-1/README.md

 ### Using Microsoft Visual Studio 2019

 1. Clone this repository
-2. Run Microsoft Visual Studio 2019 and open the CZ4031 Project 1 .sln file
+2. Run Microsoft Visual Studio 2019 and open the CZ4031 Project 1.sln file
 3. Run the Code

 The code will take around 7 minutes to finish running.